Kgalebane Mohlakoana

 Kgalebane Montebatsi Lydia Mohlakoana (born 10 December 1993) is a South African soccer player who plays as a midfielder for LINAFF club TP Mazembe and the South Africa national team.

+Club career

+Bloemfontein Celtics

+Mohlakoana played for Bloemfontein Celtic Ladies in the Sasol League where they won the provincial title for four consecutive years starting in 2015 before they were promoted to the newly formed SAFA Women's League in 2019 where they finished in third in the inaugural season.

+She was joint top scorer at the 2017 and 2018 Sasol League National Championships.

+TP Mazembe

 In 2024 she joined Congolese Women's Championship club TP Mazembe and won the 2024 CAF Women's Champions League with the club.

 International career

 Mohlakoana competed for the South Africa women's national soccer team at the 2018 Africa Women Cup of Nations, playing in one match.